-Subtest 3: Backspaces the record previously read in subtest two, and overwrites that record with 64 words of all zeros followed by a clear command followed by a file mark.
+Subtest 3: Backspaces the record previously read in subtest two. and overwrites that record with 8 words of all zeros followed by a clear command.
 This procedure creates a record with a known parity error.

-Subtest 4: Backspaces the record and filemark previously written in subtest three.
+Subtest 4: Backspaces the record previously written in subtest three.
 A read forward file command (RFF) is issued and a status check is made upon completion of the read operation.
-If the EOF, data error, or odd byte bits in the status word are not set, error message El00 will result.
+If the EOF, data error, or odd byte bits in the status word are not set, error message E100 will result.

-NOTE: The RFF command is not a supported hardware function.
+Note: The RFF command is not a supported hardware function.
 Its purpose in this diagnostic is limited to forcing data errors and thus checking the corresponding status bits.

-6.12 Test 13 Record Spacing Test
+6.12 Test 11 Record Spacing Test